 I am become determined, fuelled by some fiery desire to change, to truly improve and become something objectively significant.
-But to be truly better, you need to focus
+But to be truly better, you must focus

-on the aspects of your personality you dislike.
-To be able to improve as a person, grow as an individual, and get closer to approaching your ideal
+on the aspects of your personality that you dislike.
+To be able to improve as a person, to grow as an individual, and to get closer to approaching your ideal

-of self, you either need to withdraw from other influence entirely and be completely solitary or to use your interactions with other people as
+of self, you either need to withdraw from other influence entirely and become a completely solitary individual or else use your interactions with other people as

 mirrors, to understand yourself through reflections of them, i.e. Lana’s Jim, “cause I was filled with poison, but blessed with beauty and rage."

-If you interact with someone, never accept incomplete interactions that aren’t completely beneficial to you, refuse stunted connections, and unless you feel that you are actively learning more about yourself through this interaction - abandon it.
-It is only through another’s perspective, an alien reflection that you can look at yourself truly objectively.
-The exploration must be intellectual, physical, and complete and if the other is not willing or interested in that, they are the wrong person for you.
+If you choose to interact with someone, you must never accept incomplete interactions that aren’t completely beneficial to you, you must consistently refuse stunted connections, and unless you feel that you are actively learning more about yourself through a given interaction - abandon it.
+It is only through another’s perspective, an alien reflection, that you can look at yourself in a truly objective manner.
+This exploration must be intellectual, physical, and thereby complete and if the Other is not willing or else incapable of doing that, they are not the mirror that can empower your growth.

 - HONEYMOON A – AGE OF THE AGELESS